HectorRicardo/simple-music-app/README.md

       - Your UI lives in the your app, just as the media session.
       - The notification button listeners (broadcast receivers) live in your app as well.
-  - If the media controller in question is the external hardware media buttons, then Android is in charge of connecting it to a media session and forwarding commands to it.
+  - If the media controller in question is the hardware media buttons, then Android is in charge of connecting it to a media session and forwarding commands to it.
       - If there's an active media session in the device, the command will be directed to that media session.
       - If there's no active media session, the command will be sent to the